mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: So thoughts themselves are not a problem.

 **Katagiri**: No. No problem.
-Only [when] you meddle with [it], it’s a problem.
+Only when you meddle with it, it’s a problem.
 So, if you get the idea, what kind of a soup I should do for dinner – immediately you take a piece of paper and pencil and you take a note.
 That is creating new [karma](glossary#karma), don’t you think so?

 **Same person**: Mmm hmm.

-**Katagiri**: And then [when you] write down the ideas ... then you already attach to this; “I got it.”
+**Katagiri**: And then when you write down the ideas ... then you already attach to this; “I got it.”
 This is another [delusion](glossary#delusion).
 We do this, always.

 **Same person**: So when the thought comes up, and I become aware, just be with it?